 A police report can be a valuable piece of evidence in any injury claim or lawsuit following an accident.
 It’s an unbiased, third-party account of what happened, and it often contains critical information that can help establish fault.
 It is often a key part of an injury claim because it provides evidence and it may be used in court to support your claim.
 Having this record can make it easier to work with insurance companies or the court to seek compensation for your injuries and damages.

-Where do I need to file a police accident report?
+Where do I need to file a police accident report in California?

-If the accident occurred in the city, contact the local police.
-If the accident occurred in a region that isn’t governed by a local city or government, contact the county sheriff.
-And lastly, if the accident occurred on a state highway or a freeway, contact the CHP.
+In California, if the accident happened within city limits, contact the local police department.
+If it happened in an unincorporated area, contact the county sheriff.
+If the accident occurred on a state highway or freeway, contact the California Highway Patrol (CHP).

-Is Police Recording Attached with a Police Report?
+Is a Police Recording Attached To a Police Report?

-What Happens When You File A Police Report?
+What Happens When You File A Police Report After a Car Accident?

 Can You Make A Police Report After An Accident?

-Yes, you can file a report after leaving the scene by contacting the local police department, sheriff’s office, or CHP where the accident took place.
+Yes.
+In many cases, you can report the accident after leaving the scene by contacting the local police department, county sheriff, or California Highway Patrol, depending on where the crash happened.

-How To File a Hit and Run Police Report
+How Do You File a Hit and Run Police Report?

 Can Police Refuse to Take A Report?